-Major Art 1 Major Art 1 builds upon the art appreciation instilled from Visual Perception with an emphasis on more advanced concepts and skills in projects.
-Students will focus on each specific element of art in each project, gaining proficiency in each individually.
-Through this process, students will develop a more sophisticated understanding of creating and critiquing visual arts while exploring advanced art making media.
+Major Art 1

+Major Art 1 builds upon the art appreciation instilled from Visual Perception, emphasizing building solid artistic techniques and skills.
+Students focus on developing their drawing and painting skills while learning to utilize the various elements of art.
+Students will develop a more sophisticated understanding of creating and critiquing visual art.